 Title Key requirements Effective date In addition, entities should recognise deferred tax assets (to the extent that it is probable that they can be utilised) and deferred tax liabilities at the beginning of the earliest comparative period for all deductible and taxable temporary differences associated with: • right-of-use assets and lease liabilities, and • decommissioning, restoration and similar liabilities, and the corresponding amounts recognised as part of the cost of the related assets.
 The cumulative effect of recognising these adjustments is recognised in retained earnings, or another component of equity, as appropriate.IAS 12 did not previously address how to account for the tax effects of on-balance sheet leases and similar transactions and various approaches were considered acceptable.
 Some entities may have already accounted for such transactions consistent with the new requirements.
-These entities will not be affected by the amendments The IASB has made limited scope amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and JointVentures.
+These entities will not be affected by the amendments Sale or contribution of assets between an investor and its associate or joint Amendments to IFRS 10 and IAS 28 The IASB has made limited scope amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and JointVentures.
 The amendments clarify the accounting treatment for sales or contribution of assets between an investor and their associates or joint ventures.
 They confirm that the accounting treatment depends on whether the non monetary assets sold or contributed to an associate or joint venture constitute a 'business' (as defined in IFRS 3 Business Combinations).
 Where the non-monetary assets constitute a business, the investor will recognise the full gain or loss on the sale or contribution of assets.
 If the assets do not meet the definition of a business, the gain or loss is recognised by the investor only to the extent of the other investor's interests in the associate or joint venture.
 The amendments apply prospectively.
-In December 2015, the IASB decided to defer the application date of this amendment until such time as the IASB has finalised its research project on the equity method."
-Sale or contribution of assets between an investor and its associate or joint venture - Amendments to IFRS 10 and IAS 28 The amendments to IAS 12 Income Taxes require companies to recognise deferred tax on transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
-They will typically apply to transactions such as leases of lessees and decommissioning obligations, and will require the recognition of additional deferred tax assets and liabilities.
-The amendment should be applied to transactions that occur on or after the beginning of the earliest comparative period presented.
-1 January 2022 UPDATE
+In December 2015, the IASB decided to defer the application date of this amendment until such time as the IASB has finalised its research project on the equity method. n/a